Kotishka/fetch-challenge/README.md

 # About
-Solves the fetch challenge by implementing a webservice that processes and calcualtes receipts.
+Solves the fetch challenge by implementing a webservice that processes and calculates receipts.

 The fetch challenge was written with node.js and express.
 It can run through docker or locally with node.js & npm.